Jroland/kafka-net/README.md

 ##### Consumer
 Provides a higher level class which will consumer messages from a whitelist of partitions from a single topic.
 The consumption mechanism is a blocking IEnumerable of messages.
 If no whitelist is provided then all partitions will be consumed creating one KafkaConnection for each partition leader.

+#### ManualConsumer
+A class which enables simple manual consuming of messages which encapsulates the Kafka protocol details and enables message fetching, offset fetching, and offset updating.
+All of this operations are on demand.

 Status
 -----------